 I would be fine living in warm, nice Cuba.
 In fact, I’m fine living anywhere.
 For the time being, I’m based in Poznan, Poland, but most of the time I’m somewhere abroad, making photos and writing about the curiosities of this world.
 I like the world and I like the people who’re living out there – hope you can see it in my pictures.
 I think they’re ok, some of them even won international awards, like Travel Photograher of The Year or have been mentioned (SIPA, Sony WPO).
 I specialise in adventure, outdoor photography, but nothing moves you like a good portrait, you’ll find lots of them in my portfolio.

-While I’m in Poland, I do public speeches about other countries, especially North and East (Middle East & East of EU).
+While in Poland, I do public speeches about other countries, especially North and East (Middle East & East of EU).
 I do my best to show that we’re all less different than we think.
 I hope my work helps people understand other cultures better.

-As a freelancer I work with biggest polish websites (www.wp.pl, www.onet.pl, www.interia.pl, etc.,) and printed magazines (Podróże, Poznaj Świat, Rowertour, etc.).
-I run a blog about cycling and Russia (www.rowerowarosja.pl) and recently my book about Baikal lake was published in 2015.
+As a freelancer I work with biggest polish websites (www.wp.pl, www.onet.pl, www.interia.pl, etc.,) and printed magazines (National Geographic Traveler, Podróże, Kontynenty, Poznaj Świat, Rowertour, Elle Man, etc.).
+I run a blog about cycling and Russia (www.rowerowarosja.pl) my book about Baikal lake was published in 2015.
 I also guide tours to remote and frozen parts of the world.
 Also in English.
 Want to work with me?
 Just write me 🙂